arantius/tranquil-initramfs/README.md

 * luks
 * zfs

-If you don't specify any triggers, than just the default initramfs commands will be executed.
+If you don't specify any triggers, then the default initramfs commands will be executed (both triggers).

+`usr` - Location of separate /usr
+* example: linux <kernel> root=/dev/sda4 usr=/dev/sda3

+If you use this option, you need to make sure that /usr is on the same type of style as your /.
+Meaning that if you have / in a ZFS dataset then /usr should be on a ZFS dataset as well.
+You cannot have / on a ZFS dataset and /usr on a regular partition.
+I don't foresee a scenario or a reason for why someone would want to put their / on zfs and exclude their /usr from it.
+So this case should be a rare one.

 #### ZFS